 Minor Indictable matters (that you might elect to have dealt with in the District Court) and all Major Indictable matters will commence in the Magistrates Court and go through the process that lawyers call a ‘Committal Hearing’.

 After the committal hearing is completed the Magistrate will normally refer the matter to the District Court for penalty to be imposed by a Judge (if you have plead guilty) or for your innocence or guilt to be established by a Judge and Jury or, if you so elect, by a Judge unassisted by a Jury.

 Matters dealt with in the Magistrates Court

-Regarding summary matters and minor indictable offences that are dealt with in the Magistrate’s Court, if you are pleading guilty then depending upon the seriousness of the charge, I can say in general terms that your legal cost could be as little $660 or up to about $2,200.
+Regarding summary matters and minor indictable offences that are dealt with in the Magistrate’s Court, if you are pleading guilty then depending upon the seriousness of the charge, I can say in general terms that your legal cost could be as little as $880 or up to about $2,200 inc GST.
+For a more accurate estimate in your particular matter, call us to arrange a free first interview.

 This is a wide range I know, but there are too many variables to consider for me to be any more accurate, including the seriousness of the charge and the location of the court we have to attend.

 Please take advantage of a free first interview with me to allow me to give you a more accurate estimate of your legal cost in your particular case.
 You can walk away afterwards with no obligation and consider it or compare it with other criminal lawyers if you would like to.

 District Court Matters

 A major indictable offence is one that is too serious to be dealt with in the Magistrates Court and are matters that the prosecution will normally consider as warranting imprisonment.

 Major indictable offences are dealt with in the Courts in a two-step process: